 The rubberized handle may offer some help with the grip.
 The rubber doesn’t go all the way to the top of the device.
 If you prefer holding it there, you should know there’s no rubber.

 The T-shape design was nice and all back in 2019, but now it’s not the perfect configuration for a decent massage gun, especially after what brands have done to innovate.
-Brands like Ekrin started the slanted handle design, and now everyone is jumping on the bandwagon, so to speak.
+Best massage gun brands like Ekrin started the slanted handle design, and now everyone is jumping on the bandwagon, so to speak.

 We know the original (silver) Hypervolt had so-so performance specs.
 We are just wondering how this addsfit max (its clone) performs.
 Is it better?
 Let’s find out.